Frequently Asked Questions

 Around Day 3-4:

 Just apply a bit of lotion once it’s been cleaned, and practice some mental strength.
 Do NOT slap the area nor smack it to calm down the itchyness.
+Keep in mind the skin is trying to heal and we want to hold the ink in there, while smacking it can be very harmful.

 Just keep it clean by washing it once or twice a day, and moisturizing it after.
 Less is more for proper healing.
-The body is very wise, so as long as you follow my instructions, and keep it clean, it will heal great.
+The body is very wise, so as long as you follow the instructions, and keep it clean, it will heal great.

 Thing to keep an eye on: